StPaulStylee/prime_weekend_project_01/README.md

 - The aggregated salary figure is rounded to the nearest whole integer.
 I made various attempts to correct this matter using methods such as parseFloat() and Math.round(value * 100/100) but I could not seem to get it working.
 - I can't get the appended list items which contain the input data to not be underlined.
-They are inheriting the styling from there parent <li> and even though I know this, I cannot get a grasp for why I can't get rid of them.
+They are inheriting the styling from their parent <li> and even though I know this, I cannot get a grasp for why I can't get rid of them.
 Even the all powerful !important will not make it a styled appropriately.
 - The delete button isn't flexible in terms that it only deletes the last entry.
 It needs to have more functionality so that the user can delete whichever entry they choose.